 As with the medical profession, there is a great deal that can’t be taught in a classroom.
 VR allows these situations to come to life, giving first responders real experience, which in turn saves lives.

-In schools, VR is being used to provide a safe excursion experience for young students, allowing them to travel to museums, galleries and other locations without leaving the classroom.
-VR has also in helping young learners understand STEM subjects (science, technology, engineering and math) than any other type of learning.
+In schools, VR is being used to provide a safe excursion experience for young students, allowing them to travel to museums, galleries, and other locations without leaving the classroom.
+VR has also proven to be more effective in helping young learners understand STEM subjects (science, technology, engineering, and math) than any other type of learning.

 Augmented Reality: the collision of the virtual and real world

-AR helps doctors to plan surgeries, and has even connected doctors in different countries to assist on complex procedures.
-There is an app called that helps doctors and phlebotomists visualize veins to puncture for IVs.
+Augmented Reality helps doctors to plan surgeries and has even connected doctors in different countries to assist with complex procedures.
+There is an app called AccuVein that helps doctors and phlebotomists visualize veins to puncture for IVs.

-We are seeing a huge swing towards AR in consumer goods: furniture, clothing, makeup, hairstyles, and more can be tried on prior to purchase.
+We are seeing a huge swing towards Augmented Reality in consumer goods: furniture, clothing, makeup, hairstyles, and more can be tried on prior to purchase.

 Find out what things are and buy them